aws-samples/istio-on-eks/modules/04-security/README.md

   --version 3.14.0
 ```

-Once the chart is installed verify that the gatekeeper pods are running.
+Once the chart is installed verify that all the gatekeeper pods are running.

 ```bash
 kubectl get all -n gatekeeper-system
 ```

 The output should list `gatekeeper-controller-manager` and `gatekeeper-audit` deployments like below.
-Wait till all the pods
-are running and ready.
+Wait till all the pods are running and ready.

 ```
 NAME                                                 READY   STATUS    RESTARTS   AGE